Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Comments

 Comments in code document what's going on.
-They should be reasonably succinct though, there's no point explaining every line of the code.
+They should be reasonably succinct though, there's no point explaining every line.
 The commenting below is too trivial, and just distracting.

 ```javascript
 while ( true ) {